 Reyhan Harmanci, executive editor of the food/culture magazine Modern Farmer, tells us about love, walking, and the evolutionary justification for spending Friday night at home with Netflix.

 You're the White House Security Adviser, it's 3AM, and you get the call that Doomsday is nigh -- and then you learn it was all just a computer simulation gone awry.

-Author and filmmaker Davy Rothbart comes from a small town - as does the winless high school basketball team at the center of his tough and tender new documentary "Medora."
-He stops by to list some other characters who win despite loss.
+Author-filmmaker Davy Rothbart comes from a small town - as does the winless high school basketball team at the center of his new film "Medora."
+He lists some other winning losers.

 Stephen Fry studied to be a tweedy Shakespeare scholar before a life of acting and comedy distracted him.
 Now he is returning to his roots and making his Broadway debut in "Twelfth Night."